 When implementing a BBS program, observers (employees trained to conduct on-site safety reviews) conduct reviews of other employees with an eye on their behavior.
 These observers record safe and unsafe behaviors, in addition to noting safe and unsafe workplace conditions.
 The observer then shares the findings with the worker and provides feedback.
 Positive feedback is encouraged.
 Discussing the ways in which employees can perform their tasks in a safer manner helps workers and observers to become more aware of their behavior.
 BBS programs are based on a continuous feedback loop where employees and observers provide input on improving safety to each other and safety professionals utilize the data collected in conducting the observations to continually improve the BBS program.

-Organizations who implement a BBS program determine the appropriate list of behaviors to observe based on the unique behaviors and risks of their organization.
+Organizations that implement a BBS program determine the appropriate list of behaviors to observe based on the unique behaviors and risks of their organization.
 Safety professionals usually develop a checklist format that is easy and quick for observers to complete in the field and lists the target behaviors.

-For example, for organizations that operate a vehicle fleet, you might develop a behavior based safety checklist focused on common driver behaviors, such as use of seat belts or signals.
+For example, for organizations that operate a vehicle fleet, you might develop a behavior based safety checklist focused on common driver behaviors, such as the use of seat belts or signals.
 Checklists often include the basics of the observation (time, date, location, behaviors observed, observer) and the number of safe and unsafe observations of the reviewer.
 The checklist also includes fields for any feedback and comments provided to the employee.

 Need help developing your checklist?
 We’ve put together a sample!